Haiti–India relations

-Haiti–India relations refers to the international relations between Haiti and India.
+Haiti–India relations are the international relations between Haiti and India.
 The Embassy of India in Havana, Cuba is concurrently accredited to Haiti.

 History

 Prior to the establishment of diplomatic relations between the two countries, India sent 140 troops from the Central Reserve Police Force to serve in the United Nations Mission in Haiti in August 1995.
 The Indian contingent was tasked with providing police protection and maintaining law and order in the country, and served until the end of the mission in June 1996.
 Diplomatic relations between Haiti and India were established on 27 September 1996.
-The High Commission of India in Kingston, Jamaica was originally concurrently accredited to Haiti until late 2003, when it was transferred to the Embassy of India in Havana.
+The High Commission of India in Kingston, Jamaica was originally concurrently accredited to Haiti until late 2003, when the accreditation was transferred to the Embassy of India in Havana.
 Haiti appointed a Consul General in New Delhi in October 2014.
 Haiti and India signed an MoU agreeing to hold regular Foreign Office Consultations on 31 May 2001.

 India sent 141 Central Industrial Security Force (CISF) personnel to serve in the United Nations Stabilisation Mission in Haiti (MINUSTAH) in October 2008.
 A contingent of personnel from the Assam Rifles joined the mission in March 2010, the first time that Assam Rifles has participated in an UN mission.
 A Border Security Force (BSF) contingent was dispatched to Haiti in November 2010.
 Two units of about 150 personnel each were stationed in Port-au-Prince, while the remaining unit was stationed in Hinche.
 On 13 April 2017, the UN Security Council voted unanimously to withdraw UN peacekeeping troops from Haiti by 15 October 2017.
 The Security Council also agreed to establish a new support mission called the United Nations Mission for Justice Support in Haiti (MINUJUSTH).
 Two Indian units that served in MINUSTAH will remain in Haiti to serve in MINUJUSTH, while the other unit will return to India.
 India had a total of 452 personnel serving in MINUSTAH as of February 2017.